Industry Standard

 3. Exploration and Emerging Mining Activity

-Where You Can Buy Gold in Togo
+Where to Buy Gold in Togo

-Licensed Gold Dealers and Exporters (Primary Channel)
+Licensed Gold Dealers and Exporters

-These entities provide:
+These entities may provide:

 • Verified supply

-• Export compliance
+• Export documentation

 • Gold dust

-• Gold dore (semi-refined gold)
+• Gold dore

 • Bulk gold for export

-Informal and Artisanal Markets (High Risk)
+Informal and Artisanal Markets

 • Lack of certification